-Our Chief Executive Officer and our Chief Financial Officer assessed the effectiveness of our internal control over financial reporting as of December 31, 2007.
-In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control - - Integrated Framework.
+Our Chief Executive Officer and our Chief Financial Officer assessed the effectiveness of our internal control over financial reporting as of December 31, 2008.
+In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control - Integrated Framework.

-Based on our assessment, our Chief Executive Officer and our Chief Financial Officer believe that, as of December 31, 2007, our internal control over financial reporting is effective based on those criteria.
+Based on our assessment, our Chief Executive Officer and our Chief Financial Officer believe that, as of December 31, 2008, our internal control over financial reporting is not effective based on those criteria, due to the following: